Shengjie-Cao/Shengjie-Cao.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Paper entitled 'Comprehensive Performance Re-assessment of Hafnia-based Cross-point FeRAM with Ultra-fast and Low-power Operation from Device/Array Perspective'accepted by IEDM'2024.
+Paper entitled "Comprehensive Performance Re-assessment of Hafnia-based Cross-point FeRAM with Ultra-fast and Low-power Operation from Device/Array Perspective" accepted by IEDM'2024.